noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 ### Effect on Audience

-somewhat helps show the inbalance of blame on media when later on they
+somewhat helps show the imbalance of blame on media when later on they are proven to be innocent.
 ## Receiving the news that they found the person who really committed the crime
 ### Description